zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

     Once you're successfully signed in, you may get a loading screen as the system imports the Google user-account details and performs matching with the corresponding Microsoft user accounts.

 1. Next, you see two tables.
 The first table shows you all the Google user accounts that could be automatched with existing Microsoft user accounts based on user’s first name, last name, and email address.
 The second table contains a list of Google user accounts that couldn't be automatched.
 For unmatched users, select the existing Microsoft user account you would like to sync the Google account with from the provided drop-down menu.
 1. Once you're satisfied with all user account matching, be sure you selected the checkboxes for the users for whom you want you to enable bi-directional calendar synchronization, and select **Next**.
 1. Review all Google user accounts matched with their corresponding Microsoft user accounts.
 Carefully check each match.
+   > [!CAUTION]

-    An incorrect pairing might result in users gaining access to each other’s calendar events.
+   > An incorrect pairing might result in users gaining access to each others's calendar events.
 Also, mismatches can lead to data privacy issues and unintended calendar access.
 1. Once you've thoroughly reviewed and confirmed the matches, to initiate calendar synchronization, select **Start Sync**.
 The calendar-synchronization process might take up to 30 minutes to begin.
 1. After reviewing the information on the final page, select **Finish & View Users page**.
 From the **Users** page, you can monitor and manage the sync status for each user.

 ## Maintaining calendar synchronization

 - To rematch users between Google and Microsoft, disable sync for the current Microsoft users using the **More Actions** menu on the **Users** page in the Admin app.
-- When new users are added to Google Workspace or Microsoft 365, set up their syncing from the Admin app home page by using the Setup Calendar Synchronization Wizard.
+- When new users are added to Google Workspace or Microsoft 365, you must set up their syncing from the Admin app home page by using the Setup Calendar Synchronization Wizard.
-- Be sure newly added users have a license assigned to them.
+- Be sure newly added users have a Teams license assigned to them.
-- To turn off calendar syncing for a specific user, go into the overflow menu for that user and select **Turn off Google sync**.
+- To turn off calendar syncing for a specific user, go into the overflow menu in the **Users** view of the Admin app for that user and select **Turn off Google sync**.

 ## Frequently asked questions